 Welcome to your new job!

 From a career point of view, this is the shortest, because there is so much I’m still learning myself, and because my experience is so far largely bound to one team at one company.
-It is, however, a role that interfaces with dozens of other engineering teams regularly, in offices around the globe.
-Some of those colleagues have been at this for 2 decades or more.
+However, I’m in a role that interfaces with other engineering teams regularly, in offices around the globe, and have seen friends make the same transition to other tech firms.

 From a technical point of view, I’ve been coding for my whole life, but it’s always been solo or on school projects.
 Looking back after year one, I’ve learned an incredible amount, and I feel like I’m learning faster every day.
 Here’s the top 8: